usnistgov/zero-trust-architecture/_sources/VolumeA/ProjectOverview.rst

 Trellix ePO
 '''''''''''

 Trellix ePolicy Orchestrator (ePO) is a centralized management console for deploying, configuring, and managing Trellix endpoint security solutions including threat prevention, data protection, and EDR.
-For more information on Trellix ePO, please visit `ePolicy Orchestrator \| Trellix <https://www.trellix.com/en-in/products/epo.html>`__.
+For more information on Trellix ePO, please visit `ePolicy Orchestrator <https://www.trellix.com/en-in/products/epo.html>`__.

 Trellix Insights
 ''''''''''''''''

 Trellix Insights is a threat intelligence platform integrated with the Trellix solution portfolio that enables customers to gain contextual understanding of active global threat campaigns relevant to their vertical.
 Through integrated understanding of compensating controls and detection events, Insights enables organizations to predictively stay ahead of threats, quickly identify campaign activity within their environment, and receive the guidance necessary to proactively defend against campaigns.
-For more information on Trellix Insights, please visit `Trellix Insights \| Trellix <https://www.trellix.com/en-us/products/trellix-insights.html>`__.
+For more information on Trellix Insights, please visit `Trellix Insights <https://www.trellix.com/en-us/products/trellix-insights.html>`__.

 Trellix Endpoint Security Platform
 ''''''''''''''''''''''''''''''''''

 Trellix Endpoint Security Platform blocks malicious and targeted attacks using traditional and enhanced detection techniques as part of a layered protection strategy.
 Techniques include generic malware detection, behavioral detection, ML, containment, and enhanced remediation.
-For more information on Trellix Endpoint Security, please visit `Trellix Endpoint Security \| Trellix <https://www.trellix.com/en-us/products/endpoint-security.html?data-tab=install-upgrade>`__.
+For more information on Trellix Endpoint Security, please visit `Trellix Endpoint Security <https://www.trellix.com/en-us/products/endpoint-security.html?data-tab=install-upgrade>`__.

 Trellix EDR
 '''''''''''

 Trellix EDR collects and analyzes device trace data using advanced detection techniques in order to surface suspected threats within an enterprise.
 Trellix EDR empowers security operations teams to gain important context about the environment with true real-time enterprise search capabilities and integrated threat intelligence.
 Trellix EDR is an asset to resource-starved security operations teams working to keep up with the ever-growing threat landscape by incorporating integrated AI-assisted guided investigations.
 Guided investigations analyze thousands of artifacts beyond the initial detection event to replicate a traditionally manual playbook process.
 By automating this process, analysts can reach conclusions faster, reduce time to detection, and accelerate confident response activities.
-For more information on Trellix EDR, please visit `Trellix EDR - Endpoint Detection & Response \| Trellix <https://www.trellix.com/en-us/products/edr.html>`__.
+For more information on Trellix EDR, please visit `Trellix EDR - Endpoint Detection & Response <https://www.trellix.com/en-us/products/edr.html>`__.

 Trellix DLP Endpoint
 ''''''''''''''''''''

 Trellix DLP Endpoint enables organizations to discover, control, and block access to sensitive data on the endpoint.
 Trellix DLP Endpoint integrates with identity providers to assign policy based on users' roles and groups, and in a ZTA can adjust data protection policy as user trust changes.
 Additionally, DLP Endpoint is managed by ePO, and it includes a full case management system for aggregating multiple DLP incidents and identifying malicious insiders.
-For more information on Trellix DLP Endpoint, please visit `DLP Endpoint \| Trellix <https://www.trellix.com/en-in/products/dlp-endpoint.html>`__.
+For more information on Trellix DLP Endpoint, please visit `DLP Endpoint <https://www.trellix.com/en-in/products/dlp-endpoint.html>`__.

 Skyhigh Security SSE Platform
 '''''''''''''''''''''''''''''